Living in a lighthouse

 Volunteer keeper Rich Hoeg walks the catwalk at Crisp Point Light in the Upper Peninsula.

-Volunteers work six days a week, eight to 10 hours a day, interpreting the history for visitors, helping in the gift shop and performing light maintenance.
+Volunteers work five days a week, interpreting the history for visitors, helping in the gift shop and performing light maintenance.

 Tawas Point State Park modeled its volunteer-keeper program on the one in Leelanau State Park on Michigan's west coast, home of Grand Traverse Light.

 That program was modeled on the one developed by the Sable Points Lighthouse Keepers Association, a friends society that cares for Big Sable and Little Sable Point and the Ludington North Breakwater Light in Ludington, Mich.